Luisa de Guzmán

 Luisa María Francisca de Guzmán y Sandoval (Luísa Maria Francisca de Gusmão; 13 October 1613 – 27 February 1666) was a Spanish noblewoman who became Queen of Portugal as the wife of King John IV, the first Braganza ruler.
 She was the mother of two kings of Portugal (Afonso VI and Peter II) and a queen of England (Catherine of Braganza).
 She served as regent of Portugal from 1656 until 1662.

 Biography

 Early life

 Luisa was Spanish by birth, the daughter of Manuel Pérez de Guzmán y Silva, 8th Duke of Medina Sidonia, and Juana Gómez de Sandoval y de la Cerda.
 Her paternal grandfather was Alonso Pérez de Guzmán y Sotomayor, 7th Duke of Medina Sidonia, while her paternal great-grandmother was Ana de Mendoza y de Silva, Princess of Éboli.
 Through her mother, she was also a descendant of Isabel, Lady of Viseu, the illegitimate daughter of King Ferdinand I.

 She married a high ranking Portuguese noble, John, 8th Duke of Braganza, in 1633, during the period of the Iberian Union.

 Restoration War

 Despite her Spanish roots, Luisa guided her husband's policies during the Portuguese revolution against Habsburg Spain of 1640.
 She is considered the main influence behind his acceptance of the Portuguese throne.

-It is said that being warned of the dangers of becoming queen of a country that was to face Spain's might, she pronounced the famous words:

-Antes Rainha um dia que Duquesa toda a vida.

-Rather Queen for a day than Duchess all my life.

-In some sources, this is quoted as for an hour instead of for a day.

-When she was made aware of a failed attempt to murder the King in 1641, she is said to have been one of the members of the Corte, which supported the execution of nobles like the Duke of Caminha.